-- Plasma exchanges can be done for patients experiencing solid organ rejection post-transplant.
-Our experience has been primarily in heart rejection.
+Plasma exchanges can be done for patients experiencing solid organ rejection post-transplant.
+Our experience has been primarily in heart rejection after a heart transplant.

-- We use this treatment predominately for graft-versus-host disease affecting the skin.
+We use this therapeutic apheresis treatment predominately for graft-versus-host disease affecting the skin after a transplant.

 Peripheral blood stem cell collection

-- This procedure is used to collect stem cells from the blood stream.
-The stem cells are then returned to the child after high-dose chemotherapy, providing a rescue to the bone marrow.
+This procedure is used to collect stem cells from the blood stream to be used in a bone marrow transplant.
+The stem cells are then transplanted to the child after high-dose chemotherapy.

 White cell depletion